ai3DVision/DNGR/README.md

 - Developed a high-level plan for execution for each step.

 *03/09/17 - Graph construction*
-- Coded helper functions to create the graph.
+- Coded helper functions to create the graph adjacency matrix.

+*03/13/17 - PPMI, auto-encoder, TSNE*
+- Computed PPMI matrix, node embedding generation using auto-encoder and visualization of embedding using TSNE

 References: